uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 **What's in it for you?**

-Competitive Programming can improve your problem-solving and programming skills, which *might* be helpful in technical interviews when applying for a job.
+Competitive Programming can improve your problem-solving and programming skills, which *might* be helpful in technical interviews when applying for a job (especially in FAANG or MAMAA).
 For a competitive person like me who loves CS and coding, it's just for fun and some bragging rights.

 **What schools dominate the Competitive Programming landscape in PH?**